By-laws

 You can consult

 This by-law regulates all the most common uses of potable water (such as lawn watering, air conditioning, and swimming pools) for the purpose of conserving this precious resource in terms of both quantity and quality.
-For a simplified summary of its main provisions, visit the Water management section.
+For a simplified summary of its main provisions, visit the Potable water by-laws section.

 You can consult